-All programs offered by the Foster College of Business Administration, Bradley University, are accredited by the AACSB International: The Association to Advance Collegiate Schools of Business.
+All accounting programs offered by the Foster College of Business, Bradley University, are accredited by the AACSB International: The Association to Advance Collegiate Schools of Business.

 Accounting is an extremely flexible major.
 Our students not only learn about accounting principles but also study business and technology concepts.
 This broad training opens diverse career paths.
 Many of our graduates accept positions with public accounting firms and corporations.
 However, an accounting degree will also allow movement into finance, information systems, management, or consulting positions.
-One recent graduate became part of a team that is designing a bank which will operate on the Internet.
-Other graduates go directly to consulting firms, designing and installing computer systems.
-After several years in traditional accounting positions, another alumnus started his own business, a bank that has grown to $100 million in assets in three years.
 An accounting degree helps a student look beyond the numbers to assist both people and businesses with shaping their financial futures.

-Admission to the 3:2 program is available when students are initially admitted to Bradley University or during their junior year.
+Admission to the 3:2 program is available to students during their junior year.
 The Graduate Catalog provides a complete description of the 3:2 program’s requirements.

-Whether a student is in the 3:2 program or not, to complete an undergraduate degree with a major in accounting, a student must earn 25 semester hours of accounting course credit beyond the Foster College of Business Administration’s requirement of ATG 157 and ATG 158.
+Whether a student is in the 3:2 program or not, to complete an undergraduate degree with a major in accounting, a student must earn 28 semester hours of accounting course credit beyond the Foster College of Business’ requirement of ATG 157 and ATG 158.

 - ATG 301 Intermediate Accounting I